jonassterud/cosmos/README.md

 [What's wrong?](https://github.com/jonassterud/Cosmos/issues)

 ## The *config.json* file
-The *config.json* file holds secret information such as the the [Discord bot token](https://discordapp.com/developers/applications/), the [Pixabay API token](https://pixabay.com/no/service/about/api/) and the [API token for Giphy](https://developers.giphy.com/dashboard/).
+The *config.json* file holds secret information such as the the [Discord bot token](https://discordapp.com/developers/applications/), the [Pixabay API token](https://pixabay.com/no/service/about/api/), the [API token for Giphy](https://developers.giphy.com/dashboard/) and the [YouTube API token](https://developers.google.com/youtube/v3).
 The *config.json* file should be inside the *src* folder, and it should look like this:
 ```
 {
     "prefix": "your prefix here",